ipel-dev/wsa/README.md

 ## ID

 - Message `id` is chosen by the sender
 - It should be the ISO8601 timestamp at the moment of sending, e.g.:

   ```
   "2025-05-14T11:27:31.536370717+08:00"
   ```

+**This feature may be cancelled in the next version.
+At that time, it will be changed to a string of [a-z0-9]{5}, msg_id.**

 - For `response` type messages: